Jmwofford/babyDiv_WDI-curriculum/instructor_notes/rails/rails-resources-and-routing.md

 ## Routes (10 min)

-Checkout the `routes-starter-code` branch of our repo.
+Checkout the `wdi16-inclass` branch of our repo.
 If you don't have the tunr repo we've been working through clone the [project here](https://git.generalassemb.ly/atl-wdi/tunr-views-and-controllers/tree/starter-code).
 This provides starter code for this lesson.

 You guys dove into Rails' `config/routes.rb` file in the MVC class and created individual routes for pages.